Hadronic structure on the light-front IV: Heavy and light Baryons: Preliminaries

 For large orbital excitations $l$, the motion is classical, and an estimate can be obtained by noting that for the confining potential the virial theorem gives

 with $R=(l^2/\tilde\sigma_T)^{\frac 13}$ fixed by the force equation.
-After fixing $m$ by minimization, the mass spectrum of the star baryon is seen to Reggeize linearly in large orbital momentum $l$ as well, \bea l\approx \frac{\alpha^\prime}{6/\pi} M_{0l}^2 \eea with another smaller slope $\alpha^\prime/6/\pi$, than the meson slope $\alpha^\prime$.
-This factor is $6/\pi\approx 1.90986$, so the linear Reggeization is not the same in $n$ and $l$!
-This is in disagreement with the experimental data for light baryons, as we have demonstrated above for $\Delta$'s.
+After fixing $m$ by minimization, the mass spectrum of the star baryon is seen to Reggeize linearly in large orbital momentum $l$ as well, \bea \alpha^\prime M_{0l}^2 \approx \frac{6}\pi \,l \eea with a slope $6/\pi\approx 1.91$, so the linear Reggeization is not the same in $n$ and $l$!
+This is in disagreement with the experimental data for light baryons, as we have demonstrated above for the isobars.